SirRamEsq/SmartShape2D/addons/rmsmartshape/documentation/Resources.md

 - Render Offset
   - Every edge in the shape will be offset by this amount
 - Weld
-  - Whether or not to weld the last quad of an edge with the first quad of the next edge
+  - Whether to weld the last quad of an edge with the first quad of the next edge

 ## Edge Meta Material